mszcool/azureAdMultiTenantServicePrincipal/README.md

 ----------------
 I've currently deployed the app in my  Azure Subscription as a Web App in free tier so you can use it for creating service principals in your own AD tenants.
 I try to keep it up'n'running as long as possible (hence free tier) and will try to improve the user experience over time (at the moment it's very simplictic).

+__Important Note:__ The app requires executing actions against Graph API under the name of the signed-in user.
+That means, you either need to be a Global Admin or a Global Admin needs to on-board the app with an __Admin Consent__ before other users can make use of this app (without them being required to consent, again)!
+Please see the next section below in this doc!

 To use it follow these steps:
 1. Navigate to https://mszcoolserviceprincipal.azurewebsites.net/
   * Note: SSL/https is a must, otherwise the sign-in will fail!